imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 a collection of pixel intensities along with information about velocity at a high "frame rate".
-Each "frame" contains a pixelated image and a motion vector. (c) and (d) after some analysis in the brainstem and thalamus, the visual signals are split to the dorsal stream, which represents the stimulus' position and motion vectors at a high "frame rate", and the ventral stream, which encodes object color and identity at a lower frame rate. (e) these signals
+Each "frame" contains a pixelated image and a motion vector. (c) and (d) after some analysis in the brain-stem and thalamus, the visual signals are split to the dorsal stream, which represents the stimulus' position and motion vectors at a high "frame rate", and the ventral stream, which encodes object color and identity at a lower frame rate. (e) these signals